Filling a glass of water

 The Town of Golden's water system is comprised of:

-- Five groundwater wells with a combined total pumping capacity of 125 litres per second.
-One well remains out of service with plans to drill a replacement in the future.
+• Four groundwater wells with a combined total design pumping capacity of 76 litres per second.

 Operations staff maintain approximately 39 kilometres of water pipes with ongoing work to protect our water with a robust groundwater protection program.
 Crews are ready to respond and address service interruptions 24 hours a day.